 The Kentucky Historical Society (KHS) sponsors the Kentucky History Awards to recognize outstanding achievements by historians, public history professionals, volunteers, business and civic leaders, communities and historical organizations throughout the commonwealth.

 We always encourage organizations, individuals and communities to nominate deserving projects and individuals for their efforts to promote the preservation, awareness and appreciation of state and local history.
 And when we build each other up and recognize the great work going on, everyone wins.
+Applications will be available in early 2021.

 Recipients are honored each November in Frankfort during the annual KHS membership meeting and awards presentation.
+This year, due to COVID-19, the awards were held virtually on Friday, November 6 through a live feed on the KHS YouTube channel.
+You can view the virtual awards ceremony here.

 If you attend our annual awards event, you will hear about other award recipients: